Bernardo-MG/library-maven-archetype/src/site/markdown/travis.md

 ## Environmental variables

-### Deployment variables

 Various environmental variables, defined in the [deployment section][deployment], should be set up correctly for making the Travis integration tasks work.

-Of these the following variables are taken care by the Travis configuration file:
+While most of these should be set as part of the Travis environmental variables, some are already taken care of by the configuration file.

+### Deployment flags

+The deployment flags are taken care of in the Travis configuration file.
+These are the following environmental variables:

 - DEPLOY
 - DEPLOY\_DOCS

-All the others should be correctly defined, or else the deployment won't work

-### Adapting Travis variables
+### Adapted Travis pre-defined environmental variables

-Travis has some environmental variables containing the data which the scripts require, and these are copied by the Travis configuration file into the required variables.
+Travis has some pre-defined environmental variables containing part of the data which the scripts require, and these are copied by the Travis configuration file into the required variables.

 The Travis environmental variables and the variables into which they are copied are detailed below: